particle-iot/docs/src/content/reference/device-os/firmware.md

 The results is 0 (`SYSTEM_ERROR_NONE`) on success, or a non-zero error code on failure.

-LESC pairing is supported in Device OS 3.1 and later only.
+- LESC pairing is supported on Device OS 3.1 and later only.
+- LESC pairing is not supported on the P2 and Photon 2.

 #### BLE.setPairingPasskey()